Watchful Labor Under God's Sovereign Protection

 Though enemies plot attack, God exposes and thwarts their plans, leading the builders to combine continual work with constant readiness under the conviction that their God fights for them.

-16 From that time forth, half of my servants did the work, and half of them held the spears, the shields, the bows, and the coats of mail; and the rulers were behind all the house of Judah.
+16 And from that day on, half of my servants did the work while the other half held spears, shields, bows, and armor.
+The officers stationed themselves behind all the people of Judah

-19 I said to the nobles, and to the rulers and to the rest of the people, “The work is great and large, and we are separated on the wall, far from one another.
+19 Then I said to the nobles, the officials, and the rest of the people: “The work is great and extensive, and we are spread out far from one another along the wall.

-20 Wherever you hear the sound of the trumpet, rally there to us.
-Our God will fight for us.”
+20 Wherever you hear the sound of the horn, rally to us there.
+Our God will fight for us!”

-21 So we did the work.
-Half of the people held the spears from the rising of the morning until the stars appeared.
+21 So we continued the work, while half of the men held spears from the break of dawn until the stars came out.

 Though enemies plot attack, God exposes and thwarts their plans, leading the builders to combine continual work with constant readiness under the conviction that their God fights for them.